US STOCKS-Wall St edges back from record, investors await Fed

 European shares rose 0.7 percent, hitting a seven-year high after the Greek government confirmed it would ask for an extension of its loan agreement.
 Shares in Greek banks rose 5.7 percent.

-Exxon Mobil fell 1.9 percent to $91.25 a day after Warren Buffett's Berkshire Hathaway Inc disclosed it had shed a $3.74 billion investment in the oil major amid weaker commodity prices.
+Exxon Mobil fell 1.8 percent to $91.36 a day after Warren Buffett's Berkshire Hathaway Inc disclosed that it had shed a $3.74 billion investment in the oil major amid weaker commodity prices.
 Berkshire also disclosed a 5 percent stake in Deere & Co, sending shares up 2 percent to $91.75.

 "While things look fairly valued in aggregate, it's too late to sell the energy sector and too early to buy it," Lebovitz said.